V. Gordon Childe: Abercromby Professor of Archaeology: 1927–1946

 In 1927, the University of Edinburgh offered Childe the post of Abercromby Professor of Archaeology, a new position established in the bequest of the prehistorian Lord Abercromby.
 Although sad to leave London, Childe took the job, moving to Edinburgh in September 1927.
 Aged 35, Childe became the "only academic prehistorian in a teaching post in Scotland".
-Many Scottish archaeologists disliked Childe, regarding him as an outsider with no specialism in Scottish prehistory; he wrote to a friend that "I live here in an atmosphere of hatred and envy."
+Many Scottish archaeologists disliked Childe, regarding him as an outsider with no specialism in Scottish prehistory; he wrote to a friend that "I live here in an atmosphere of hatred and envy".
 He nevertheless made friends in Edinburgh, including archaeologists like W. Lindsay Scott, Alexander Curle, J. G. Callender, and Walter Grant, as well as non-archaeologists like the physicist Charles Galton Darwin, becoming godfather to Darwin's youngest son.
 Initially lodging at Liberton, he moved into the semi-residential Hotel de Vere on Eglinton Crescent.

 At Edinburgh University, Childe focused on research rather than teaching.
 He was reportedly kind to his students but had difficulty talking to large audiences; many students were confused that his BSc degree course in archaeology was structured counter-chronologically, dealing with the more recent Iron Age first before progressing backward to the Palaeolithic.
 Founding the Edinburgh League of Prehistorians, he took his more enthusiastic students on excavations and invited guest lecturers to visit.
 An early proponent of experimental archaeology, he involved his students in his experiments; in 1937 he used this method to investigate the vitrification process evident at several Iron Age forts in northern Britain.
+His first student to get professional employment in archaeology was Margaret E. B. Simpson, in 1930, who was also the first women professional archaeologist in Scotland.